sbaudoin/sonar-yaml/README.md

 * Key ordering check
 * Quoted strings check (new in 1.4.0)
 * Required key check (template, new in 1.5.0)
-* Int value in range check (template, planned/new in 1.8.0)
+* Int value in range check (template, new in 1.8.0)

 Once installed, you may go to the profile management screens to create your own profile and add or remove rules, change levels, and parameters, etc.